 Dip specifies in its Board of Director Regulations which matters must be decided by a resolution of the Board of Directors.
-Specifically, they include matters concerning the general meeting of shareholders, results, board directors, shares, bonds and stock acquisition rights, budgets and business plans, human resources and the organization, disposal or succession of important properties beyond a certain amount, significant assets and funds such as investment and loans, subsidiaries, and matters stipulated by law such as the Companies Act or any equivalent matters.
+Specifically, they include matters concerning the general meeting of shareholders, results, board directors, shares, bonds and stock acquisition rights, budgets and business plans, human resources and the organization, disposal or succession of important properties beyond a certain amount, significant assets and funds such as investment and loans, subsidiaries, and other matters stipulated by law such as the Companies Act or any equivalent matters.

-Dip conducts prompt and bold decision-making by delegating authority over business execution to its Representative Director, President and CEO and executive directors.
-It has introduced an executive officer system and has established an Executive Officer Meeting consisting mainly of board directors and executive officers to expedite decision-making and facilitate business execution.
-The

-Executive Officer Meeting is held on a weekly basis in principle to expedite and streamline decision-making and business execution by sharing information and exchanging opinions on important matters.
+Dip conducts prompt and bold decision-making by delegating authority over business execution to its Representative Director, President and CEO, Representative Director and COO, and executive directors.
+It has introduced a corporate officer system and has established a Corporate Officer Meeting consisting mainly of board directors and corporate officers to expedite decision-making and facilitate business execution.
+The Corporate Officer Meeting is held on a weekly basis in principle to expedite and streamline decision-making and business execution by sharing information and exchanging opinions on important matters.
 Dip will continue to improve its business execution system by revising which matters should be delegated and the scope of delegation in accordance with the scale, importance and risks of the transaction.

-With regard to matters concerning business strategies, information is shared and opinions are exchanged at the Executive Officer Meeting mentioned above as well as at councils consisting of division heads and higher to recognize managerial issues at an early stage and deepen discussions before submission to the Board of Directors.
+With regard to matters concerning business strategies, information is shared and opinions are exchanged at the Corporate Officer Meeting mentioned above as well as at councils consisting of division heads to identify managerial issues at an early stage and deepen discussions before submission to the Board of Directors.